 Heritage projects can include a wide variety of tasks depending on the nature of individual monuments and the threats they are under.
 One of the greatest issues is the spread of vegetation such as gorse, bracken and scrub, the roots of which can damage buried archaeology.
-The National Park undertakes and coordinates regular vegetation clearance, often in conjunction with volunteer groups, of threatened monuments such as the medieval settlement at Ford Waste.
+The National Park undertakes and coordinates regular vegetation clearance, often with volunteer groups, of threatened monuments such as the medieval settlement at Ford Waste.

 Other work can be more involved and include the re-erection of fallen standing stones, the repair of erosion caused by traffic or water on archaeological sites or even the replacement of granite features.